A short snippet from:

 Luebeck, R. (2010, Sept 10).
 Twin Paradox in Relativity.

-Don't look elsewhere for literature that resembles what you read on this page.
+You won't find literature elsewhere that resembles what you read on this page.
 This document and the book Relativity Trail stem solely from the author's own contemplations and derivations.
 Relativity Trail is completetly consistent with, and subsumes, Einstein's treatment.

-A snippet (1/5) from Twin Paradox in Relativity
+A snippet (20 percent) from Twin Paradox in Relativity

 Replacing Einstein's postulates: